hawx/phemera/README.md

 $ mv settings.yml{-dist,}
 ```

-Then edit settings.yml so users contains your email address(es).
+Then edit settings.yml so users contains your email address(es), and run.

 ``` bash
 $ bundle install